-The other component is your mobile phone, equipped with the CrewWatcher iOS or Android app you have downloaded.
+The other component is your mobile phone or tablet equipped with the CrewWatcher iOS or Android app you have downloaded.
 No cellular service is required to use or set up CrewWatcher.
 Set the system up by simply holding the beacon against your phone and it will pair automatically using Bluetooth 4.2.
 This is the low energy variant of Bluetooth which has increased range, up to 200 meters.
 After pairing, you can assign a name to each beacon.
 Each smart device can watch up to five beacons.

-Every second, the phone checks if the beacon is not in the water and if the connection is not lost.
-If an activated beacon detects water or loses its signal, the app will automatically sound a “Man overboard" alarm within three seconds.
+Every second, the phone checks to see if the beacon is in the water and if the connection is lost.
+If an activated beacon detects water or loses its signal, the app will automatically sound a “man overboard" alarm within five seconds.

 Once you hit the onscreen button confirming the MOB alarm, your phone will display a compass rose and pointer, guiding you in the direction of the person in the water.
 It also displays bearing to MOB, distance, time since MOB, and the lat/lon where the MOB went overboard (point of loss).
 When your boat has returned to the "point of loss", where your crew member splashed down, CrewWatcher will try to reconnect with the beacon's signal.
 When it reconnects, a "Signal Found" screen tells you that the MOB is nearby.
 IF it doesn't find the signal at the point of loss, it guides you to an expanded search area (to allow for drifting) and where you are in that area.
 As long as your overboard person's beacon is above the waves, it will continue to try and reconnect with the phone or tablet.